mongodb/specifications/source/transactions/tests/README.rst

    transactions from previous test failures.
 The command will fail with message "operation was interrupted", because it kills its own implicit session.
 Catch the exception and continue.

-##.
-When testing against a sharded cluster run this command on ALL mongoses.
+  #.
+When testing against a sharded cluster, create a list of MongoClients that
+     are directly connected to each mongos.
+Run the killAllSessions command on ALL mongoses.

 #.
 Create a collection object from the MongoClient, using the ``database_name``
    and ``collection_name`` fields of the YAML file.
 #.
 Drop the test collection, using writeConcern "majority".